msinnes/dom/@packages/msinnes-dom-server/README.md

 A server-side rendering library for the `@msinnes/dom` stack.
 This is a simple library with a single function.
 The function, `renderToString` takes a render and gives back a rendered string of `html`.

-This library is the one that is the most 'under construction.'
 The server-side rendering engine is the same engine used to render in `@msinnes/dom` and `@msinnes/dom-testing-library`.
-The important piece of missing functionality is progressive rendering.
-The server side rendering library is still a shallow app render MINUS ANY EFFECT RENDERING.
-Dom effects are processed in other libraries, but effects and setState functionality are not implemented in this library.
-Once server-side rendering is well polished in the testing library, that functionality will be ported to the server-side rendered application.
+Rendering on the server is synchronous, and any async behavior in your application will be ignore at the current time.

 ## Usage